MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/campaigns.md

 description: Setup campaigns with the Bing Ads API.
 ---
 # Campaigns
 The Bing Ads API provides access to all of your campaign settings, including ads, keywords, ad extensions, and targets.
-For an introduction to the account and campaign hierarchy within a customer, see [Entity Hierarchy and Limits](entity-hierarchy-limits.md).
+For an introduction to the account and campaign hierarchy within a customer, see [Entity Limits](entity-hierarchy-limits.md).

 |Topic|Description|
 |---------|---------------|